aoeftiger/FITX/README.md

 ## Thanks...

-... for checking out the repository, I hope the algorithm as useful to you as to me -- it's been successfully applied to instability studies in the CERN Large Hadron Collider (and other machines) in both simulations and experiments.
+... for checking out the repository, I hope the algorithm is as useful to you as to me -- it's been successfully applied to instability studies in the CERN Large Hadron Collider (and other machines) in both simulations and experiments.

 2019, Adrian Oeftiger